alicetragedy/fashioncamp/html.md

 ### Inspect all the elements

 We're hacking Facebook today.
-We'll not really.
+Well not really.
 Only very locally actually.
 On your machine.
 Open up facebook.com and either right click your mouse or clickpad and select 'inspect element' or hit the command key (⌘) and 'u'.
 Et voila, you're looking at Facebook's HTML skeleton.
 It is a lot, but Facebook shares a lot of common features with other websites.
 For instance, try and find the ```title``` 'tag' (hint: it is inbetween ```head``` and ```/head```.
 Now there's Facebook in there.
 Try and change it into 'omg I am totally hacking Facebook!'.
 Hit the enter key and marvel at your accomplishments.
 We can also change the look of Facebook while we're at it.
 Find the ```<body>``` tag, select it and change the ```background-color``` to 'pink'.
 But that's all the CSS (CSS-WHAT?) we're discussing today!

 ### How to write a HTML document